 Players and teams can communicate with their opponent through Discord, Email, and by adding the other players in-game to schedule their match.

-When requested, players are required to send us all needed information including but not limited to full name, contact details, date of birth, school address, and proof of enrollment.
+When requested, players are required to submit all needed or requested information for verification including but not limited to full name, contact details, date of birth, school address, and proof of enrollment.

 When requested, players must provide proof of enrollment in the form of any of the following: